 Just like monster parts, you'll eventually be swimming in ores.
-You can sell them for rupees in the beginning of the game, as they aren't really needed much until later on (by which point, you'll likely have a stash of rupees already)
+You can sell them for rupees at the beginning of the game, as they aren't really needed much until later on (by which point, you'll likely have a stash of rupees already).

 Check Under Rocks

-There's all sort of things hidden under rocks (sometimes lizards- so hit “A” as soon as you pick up a rock to catch one), but there's often rupees hidden there too!
+There are all sorts of things hidden under rocks (sometimes lizards—so hit “A” as soon as you pick up a rock to catch one), but there's often rupees hidden there too!

 Break Vases and Boxes